fischly/picross-mp/README.md

   > Socket.IO enables real-time, bidirectional and event-based communication.
   > It works on every platform, browser or device, focusing equally on reliability and speed.

-  I then designed a little protocol, that is state-based and request-response focused.
+  I then designed a little protocol, that is state-based and (for the most part) request-response focused.
 Here is an overview of the different message types and their answers in form of a sequence diagram:
   <br>
   <img src="images/picross-mp-sequence.svg" alt="Logo" width="800">

   ## Getting Started
   In progress...

-  ## Roadmap
-  See the [open issues](https://github.com/fischly/picross-mp/issues) for a list of proposed features (and known issues) (coming soon).

   ## License
   See [LICENSE](LICENSE).